 Hello Ham friends.
 I live on the West coast of Florida 50 miles north of Tampa.
 I started in radio in the mid 1970s.
 I am a retired firefighter and did constant radio communications over my 27 years with the FD.
 Got back into radio in 2011 and really enjoy Ham.
 I operate a Yaesu FTDX 3000 with a Heil PR781mic.
 A hard wired MFJ 259B Analyzer to keep an eye on things.
 Amplifier is a Acom 2000A.
-Antennas are a Mosley Pro 67 C3 at 75' on a Rohn 55G tower and a inverted G5RV at 55' on a seperate tower.
+Antennas are a Mosley Pro 67 C3 at 75' on a Rohn 55G tower and a homemade 80 meter wire at 55' on a seperate tower.
 Mobile in my 1992 F250 4X4 is a Yaesu FT 890.
 So 73 to all and look foward to making lots of contacts and friends.

 God Bless KA4SFD